lbechberger/LearningPsychologicalSpaces/README.md

 The folder `code` contains all python scripts used in our experiments.
 The usage of these scripts is detailed below.
 The folder `data` contains the data used for the NOUN study inside the `NOUN` subfolder.
 This includes the dissimilarity ratings, the images, as well as all intermediate products created by our scripts.
 In the subfolder `Shapes` we will at some point add the respective results for the Shape study.

-Our training data are the images and similarity ratings of the NOUN database (http://www.sussex.ac.uk/wordlab/noun):
+Our training data are the images and similarity ratings of the NOUN database (http://www.sussex.ac.uk/wordlab/noun), which were kindly provided by Jessica Horst and Michael Hout:
 Horst, Jessica S., and Michael C. Hout.
 "The Novel Object and Unusual Name (NOUN) Database: A collection of novel images for use in experimental research."
 Behavior research methods 48.4 (2016): 1393-1409.

 The scripts `code/pipeline_NOUN.sh` and `code/pipeline_Shapes.sh` automatically execute all steps of our analysis pipeline and can be used both to reproduce our results and to see how the individual python scripts are actually executed in practice.
+The scripts `code/clean_NOUN.sh` and `code/clean_Shapes.sh` can be used to remove all temporary files and to start from a clean slate.

 ## Preprocessing